 Back to me being woken up – when I’m woken from sleep in the middle of the night it takes me quite a bit of time to reorient myself back to wakefulness.

 I’m definitely not one of those people that can jump out of bed, so I thought sailing through the night wasn’t going to be easy.

-Before drifting off to sleep, I remembered a conversation I had two days prior with a lovely Turkish women concerning night sails.
-A bunch of boats we met during our winter stay in Sicily happened to all be at the same bay – Toarmina Bay, which is on the east side of Sicily just below and north of Mount Etna.
-Five of us girls left the boats, took a train to Catania, enjoyed the market, lunch and loads of great conversation.
+Before drifting off to sleep, I remembered a conversation I had two days prior with lovely Turkish women concerning sailing through the night.
+A bunch of boats we met during our winter stay in Sicily happened to all be at the same bay – Taormina Bay, which is on the east side of Sicily just below and north of Mount Etna.
+Five of us girls left the boats, took a train to Catania, enjoyed the market, lunch, and loads of great conversation.

-The Turkish woman expressed her thoughts about night sailing.
+The Turkish woman expressed her thoughts about sailing through the night.
 She explained that she didn’t like the darkness – it really scared her.
-She arranged with her partner to sail up until midnight, as she felt okay until then but afterwards didn’t feel comfortable.
+She arranged with her partner to sail up until midnight, as she felt okay until then but afterward didn’t feel comfortable.
 Her partner would then take over and when the sun started to come up, she would be woken to do another watch.

-During her discussion it got me thinking about night sails
+During her discussion it got me thinking about sailing through the night.

 It seems that there are no rules.
 You do what works best.
 Another girlfriend explained that she just can’t sail at night alone; being alone, not being able to see scares her, so the arrangement she has for long sails is for her partner to sail at night and she sails during the day.